MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 ---
-title: Building custom Power BI reports for data insights in Fabric
+title: Crafting automation-related queries with Fabric
 description: Learn how to configure Dataverse shortcuts in Microsoft Fabric to build advanced automation-related queries, reports, and alerts at scale. ms.topic: conceptual ms.date: 11/06/2024